Mexico's main environmental issues include:

 The Mexican government considers both the lack of clean water and deforestation to be national security issues.

-The site of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.
+The locus of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.

 A devaluation of the peso in late 1994 threw Mexico into economic turmoil, triggering the worst recession in over half a century.
-The global financial crisis beginning in late 2008 caused another massive economic downturn the following year.
-As the economy recovers, ongoing economic and social concerns include low real wages, underemployment for a large segment of the population, inequitable income distribution, and few advancement opportunities for the largely Amerindian population in the impoverished southern states.
+The global financial crisis beginning in 2008/09 caused another massive economic downturn the following year.
+As the economy attempts to recover, ongoing economic and social concerns include low real wages, underemployment for a large segment of the population, unbalanced income distribution, and few advancement opportunities for the largely Amerindian population in the impoverished southern states.

-Since 2007, Mexico's powerful drug-trafficking organizations have engaged in bloody fueding, resulting in tens of thousands of drug-related homicides.
+Since 2007, Mexico's powerful drug-trafficking organizations have engaged in bloody feuding, resulting in tens of thousands of drug-related homicides.

 Location: Middle America, bordering the Caribbean Sea and the Gulf of Mexico, between Belize and the United States and bordering the North Pacific Ocean, between Guatemala and the United States of America.